mbodock/FishEnv/README.md

 ### Working with Python 3

-If you want your VirtualEnv with python 3just pass the optinal argument `--python=/usr/bin/python3`.
+If you want your VirtualEnv with python 3 just pass the optinal argument `--python=/usr/bin/python3`.